strapi/documentation/docs/developer-docs/latest/plugins/plugins-intro.md

 ## Automatic plugins discovery

-Strapi scans every `package.json` file of the project dependencies.
-A Strapi plugin is automatically detected and loaded when a `package.json` file contains the following declaration:
+Strapi automatically loads plugins installed with npm.
+Under the hood, Strapi scans every `package.json` file of the project dependencies, and looks for the following declaration:

 ```json
 "strapi": {